International Citizens Insurance Logo

 If you’re experiencing a medical emergency, call 119 for an ambulance.
 The ambulance will take you to the nearest hospital for care.
 While the ambulance ride is free of charge, you will need to pay for any medical treatment you receive.

-In Japan, many people don't have a regular primary care physician (GP).
-Instead, they visit hospitals or clinics as needed for issues like a twisted ankle or a persistent cough.
-If you need medical attention, these healthcare facilities are available to help.
-Make sure to bring your medical travel insurance card with you!
+In Japan, many people don’t have a regular primary care physician (GP).
+Instead, they visit hospitals or clinics as needed for conditions such as a twisted ankle or a persistent cough.

 If you have travel insurance, your insurer can guide you to a Japanese hospital that accepts your insurance.
 Some insurers may also offer telehealth services, which allow you to consult a doctor from the comfort of your hotel or ryokan (traditional Japanese inn).